 DDD Securities Lawsuit Filed Against 3D Systems Corporation.
 Contact The DJS Law Group To Discuss Your Rights

-LOS ANGELES, July 28, 2025 /PRNewswire/ -- The DJS Law Group reminds investors of a class action lawsuit against 3D Systems Corporation ("3D Systems" or "the Company") (NYSE: DDD ) for violations of securities laws.
+LOS ANGELES , July 31, 2025 /PRNewswire/ -- The DJS Law Group reminds investors of a class action lawsuit against 3D Systems Corporation ("3D Systems" or "the Company") (NYSE: DDD ) for violations of securities laws.

 Shareholders who purchased the Company's securities between August 13, 2024 and May 13, 2025, inclusive (the "Class Period"), are encouraged to contact the firm before August 12, 2025.